osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 ---------------------------------

-A type with classification dynamic represents a data stream type (that is, a set of observed or calculated values) presented in the PI Server as PI points.
+A type with classification dynamic represents a data stream type (that is, a set of observed or calculated values) presented in the PI AF Server as PI points.
 Each property of this type, except the property with the keyword ``isindex``, represents a PI point referenced AF Attribute in the AF Template, after you link this type to a static type.